josephg/egwalker-paper/reg-text.typ

 The algorithm then processes the events one at a time in topologically sorted order, updating a state object and outputting a transformed operation for each event.
 The state object simultaneously captures the document at two versions: the version in which an event was generated (which we call the _prepare_ version), and the version in which all events seen so far have been applied (which we call the _effect_ version).
 If the prepare and effect versions are the same, the transformed operation is identical to the original one.
-In general, the prepare version is the document resulting from a subset of the set of events in the effect version.
+In general, the prepare version represents a subset of the events of the effect version.
 // Due to the topological sorting it is not possible for the prepare version to be later than the effect version.

 The state object can be updated with three methods, each of which takes an event as argument:

-/ Apply: Updates the prepare version and the effect version to both include the given event, assuming that the current prepare state equals the parents of that event, and that the event has not previously been applied.
+/ Apply: Updates both the prepare version and the effect version to include the given event, assuming that the current prepare version equals the parents of that event, and that the event has not previously been applied.
 This method interprets the event in the context of the prepare version, and outputs the operation representing how the effect version has been updated.
 / Retreat: Updates the prepare version to remove the given event, assuming that the prepare version previously included that event.
 / Advance: Updates the prepare version to add the given event, assuming that the prepare version previously did not include that event, but the effect version did.